 This is where an experienced car accident attorney can help.
 There may be insurance companies involved in your case.
 They are notorious for trying to take advantage of individuals like you.

 Insurance companies have legal teams ready to defend them.
 Their goal is to avoid paying you any money.
 One way they do this is by offering settlement amounts that are too low.
-They assume that you may be unfamiliar with how compensation for an injury works.
-Their hope is that you will accept the offer, not realizing that it is unfair.
+They assume you may be unfamiliar with how compensation for an injury works.
+They hope you will accept the offer, not realizing it is unfair.

 - Medical bills